sirrice/bibcleaner/README.md

 90% OF THESE ATTRIBUTES ARE TAKING UP PRECIOUS SPACE!
 GO AWAY

-There are also multiple entry types, each with their own format (I realize there are subtle differences):
+There are also multiple entry types, each with their own format (I realize there are subtle differences that I choose to ignore):

 * inproceedings
 * journal